Great Midwest Athletic Conference: History

 On July 12, 2013, the Great Midwest Athletic Conference received official approval from the NCAA Division II Membership Committee, recognizing the Conference as an active NCAA Division II conference.
 On the same day, it was announced that Ursuline College had been approved as an active NCAA DII member and Trevecca Nazarene University successfully completed its Year Two candidacy and was moved into the Provisional Year of the membership process by the NCAA Division II Membership Committee.

 On August 7, 2013, the Great Midwest Athletic Conference partnered with Cumberland University as it embarked on a transition to potential NCAA Division II membership.
 The G-MAC Presidents Council unanimously admitted Cumberland as a provisional member effective immediately and would have sponsored the institution as it worked through the NCAA Division II membership application process.
 In July 2014, Cumberland was denied acceptance into the NCAA by the Membership Council.
 As in the case of Georgetown, Cumberland has made no further attempt to join Division II.

 On August 30, 2018, Davis & Elkins announced that it would reunite with most of its former WVIAC rivals in the Mountain East Conference after the 2018–19 school year.
 The school remains a G-MAC affiliate in men's lacrosse, a sport that the MEC does not sponsor.

 On February 1, 2019, Malone announced that it had eliminated football and "remains committed to athletic competition in the NCAA Div.
 II and as members of the Great Midwest Athletic Conference (G-MAC)."

 On May 19, 2020, Ashland University announced they would join the Great Midwest Athletic Conference from the Great Lakes Intercollegiate Athletic Conference for the 2021–22 school year.
+But a few months later, on August 4, 2020, its wrestling team would have the opportunity to compete for a G-MAC conference-sponsored championship a year ahead of schedule, effective immediately in the 2020–21 school year.

 On June 5, 2020, another former WVIAC member, Alderson Broaddus, announced that it was leaving the G-MAC to join most of its old rivals in the Mountain East Conference for the 2020–21 school year.